enormandeau/github_tutorial/files/05_advanced_notions.md

-# Advanced notions
+# Advanced basics

 This section contains notions and examples that are slightly more advanced.
-The goal is not to be exhaustive nor to cover very advanced subjects.
+The goal is neither to be exhaustive nor to cover very advanced subjects.

 ## Using markdown in your README.md

-Each project should have a `README` file.
-If you create a file named `README.md`, GitHub will create an HTML version of it on your repository's main page.
+Each project should have a `README.md` file.
+If you create a file named `README.md`, GitHub will display an HTML version of it on your repository's main page.

 Any `markdown` formatting you put in your README.md file will be rendered